 Now when you hear about sugarplums around the holidays, you’ll know what they are!

 May sugarplum fairies dance in your head tonight!

-This article was posted on Sunday, December 21st, 2014 at 10:57 pm and is filed under Christmas, Christmas Poems, Countries & Cultures, England, Eugene Field, Holidays, Holidays Around the World, Poetry, Poets, Sugarplum Fairies, Sugarplums, USA.
+This article was posted on Sunday, December 21st, 2014 at 10:57 pm and is filed under Christmas, Christmas Poems, Countries & Cultures, England, English, Eugene Field, Holidays, Holidays Around the World, Languages, Poetry, Poets, Sugarplum Fairies, Sugarplums, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response, or trackback from your own site.